 The proper dressing of a salad has got to be one of the most overlooked techniques in all of cookery.
 For many people, a salad is something so common that it hardly merits thinking about.
 But there is actually a kind of art to this everyday task that can really transform your salads from the pedestrian to—dare I say it?—the sublime.
 Perhaps nothing else demonstrates so well the importance of technique in the act of cooking.
+So here’s the skinny on how to dress a salad, the Italian way:

-The Golden Rule: The Italians also have their own particular way of dressing a salad, which can be nicely summed up by the following proverb:
+The Italians also have their own particular way of dressing a salad, which can be nicely summed up by the following proverb:

 A ben condire l’insalata, ci vuole un avaro per l’aceto, un giusto per il sale e uno strambo per l’olio.